-- Communicate with regulators on program challenges: Keep regulatory supervisors informed of any challenges with meeting regulatory requirements to ensure the necessary guidance, support or exemptions can be provided individually or multilaterally.
+- Communicate with regulators on programme challenges: Keep regulatory supervisors informed of any challenges with meeting regulatory requirements to ensure the necessary guidance, support or exemptions can be provided individually or multilaterally.

-- Continue monitoring and testing: Notwithstanding the added challenges resulting from working remotely, now is not the time to ease up on monitoring and testing financial crimes compliance programs.
-It is imperative that program gaps be identified and addressed to protect the institution from undue compliance and reputation risk.
+- Continue monitoring and testing: Notwithstanding the added challenges resulting from working remotely, now is not the time to ease up on monitoring and testing financial crimes compliance programmes.
+It is imperative that programme gaps be identified and addressed to protect the institution from undue compliance and reputation risk.

 How Protiviti Can Help

-- Operating model optimization to support the shift toward remote workforce while maintaining defined risk management and compliance strategy, business continuity, performance metrics, regulatory reporting and horizon planning for a return to work.
+- Operating model optimisation to support the shift toward remote workforce while maintaining defined risk management and compliance strategy, business continuity, performance metrics, regulatory reporting and horizon planning for a return to work.

-- Revision of financial crime compliance governance models to reflect changes to authorization, sign-off and reporting procedures.
+- Revision of financial crime compliance governance models to reflect changes to authorisation, sign-off and reporting procedures.